 The Group constructed a 20MW PV plant which was commissioned during the year under review.
 The Electricity Control Board approved an amount of N\$342.0 million to be utilised from the LRMC towards the cost of the construction.
 The funds will be claimed as and when the Group incur the cost of construction.
-During the year under review, N\$157.0 million (2021: N\$175 million) was withdrawn from the LRMC fund with the approval of the ECB.
-Of these funds N\$3.3 million (2021: Nill) was recognised as income during the current year while the N\$328.5 million (2021: Nill) represents deferred income and will be recognised on a systematic basis over the useful life of the power plant.
+During the year under review, N\$10.2 million (2022: N\$156.9 million) was withdrawn from the LRMC fund with the approval of the ECB.
+Of these funds N\$13.3 million (2022: N\$3.3 million) was recognised as income during the current year while the N\$325.4 million (2022: N\$328.5 million) represents deferred income and will be recognised on a systematic basis over the useful life of the power plant.
+The last tranche of this grant was received in the 2023 financial year.